- Complex Litigation

 Our Size Allows Flexibility for Each Case

 Our firm’s structure allows us to give each case the appropriate resources that it deserves in line with the client’s goals.
-If a client has a cost saving goal, then they may elect to have an associate attorney handle their case, knowing that a partner oversees their work and gives guidance.
-This allows clients to have the best of both worlds: the oversight of an experienced partner with the cost-saving advantage of an associate attorney to do the day-to-day work.
+If a client has a cost saving goal, then they may elect to have an associate attorney handle their case, knowing that the managing owner, who is a trial attorney, oversees their work and gives guidance.
+This allows clients to have the best of both worlds: the oversight of the managing owner, a litigator herself, with the cost-saving advantage of an associate attorney to do the day-to-day work.

 The old adage that “two heads are better than one” also holds true.
 Part of becoming experienced is acquiring wisdom.
 And wisdom is often knowing what you don’t know.
 Oftentimes, it’s the young associate attorney (or even the client) who comes up with the fresh perspective in a case that proves to be the game winning idea.